timkimneu/Assignment5/README.txt

 in their code, and therefore, we were not able to schedule an event through the buttons.

 Changes for Homework 9:
 In order to implement the toggle host, a new class Decorator was created, which implements the IDrawBox interface.
-This interface
+This interface includes the method that draws an event schedule.
+It checks to see whether the toggle host button was called and calls the correct implementations of the interface according to that boolean.

 In order to implement the Saturday starting time models, two new command line arguments were added to the possible run configurations: saturdayanytime and saturdayworkhours.
 The decorator pattern was implemented, which added a Decorator class that implemented the IDrawBox interface.
 Two other classes implemented the IDrawBox interface, which provide different colors according to whether the host is hosting the event or not.
 The decorator class was called in the SchedulePanel, which is activated once a user is selected.

-New classes were added, and the enu
+New classes were added and the enums were parameterized in order to make our enums more flexible with the classes that use them.
+A new SatDOTW enum was created in order to change the order of what the first day was in our model.
+This same logic was applied to the view, where the days of the week were multiples based on which first day it is.
+The Saturday model and view implements the same interfaces as our NUPlannerModel, and the methods in which the order of the days of the week are calculated was overriden.